 It is absolutely no secret to anyone that knows me well that I am in head over heels in love with Provence, land of my predecessors.
 It’s heaven on earth; land of the golden sunshine, peopled by a population that are joyous, defiant, independent with a playful spirit, and best of all, they really love to eat.
 The cuisine is simple and rustic, yet diversely reflects the seasons on every plate.
 Limiting my favorites to a select, top 10 list was hard, but this is what I came up with.

-Sometimes you rediscover a childhood favorite completely by accident.
-I was sitting in my dining room, surrounded by hundreds of cookbooks, thinking about what I was going to cook on an upcoming trip to France when one book beckoned me over.
-It had been a while since I read Anne Willan’s comprehensive cookbook ‘The Country Cooking of France’.
-As I flipped through the pages, it felt like I was looking through a cherished family album of childhood dishes, I stopped on one, her version of the French family classic, endive and ham gratin.
+Sometimes you rediscover an old childhood favorite completely by accident.
+Recently, I was sitting in my office, surrounded by hundreds of old French cookbooks, thinking about what I was going to cook when one book beckoned me over.
+It had been a while since I last read Anne Willan’s comprehensive cookbook ‘The Country Cooking of France’.
+As I flipped through the pages, it felt like I was looking through a cherished family album of childhood dishes.
+I stopped on one, her version of the French family classic, endive and ham gratin.
 It evoked vivid memories of my own mother making this dish for me as a small child.
-I was transported to our old kitchen painted a beautiful hue of orange with hand painted blue tiles covering the floor.
-I savored the wonderful smells of my mother cooking, especially when the gratin was in the oven.
+Instantly I was transported back to our old kitchen painted a beautiful hue of orange with hand-painted Provencal blue tiles covering the floor.
+With eyes closed, I savored the wonderful smells of my French mother’s cooking.

 There are many gastronomic paradises in France, but there is a paradise of paradises — Burgundy. – Curnonsky